 The Magistrate Judge has been monitoring the discovery in this case closely.
 The Parties have had, and will continue to have, status conferences with the Magistrate Judge roughly every month during the discovery phase of the case.
+The Magistrate Judge has ruled on various discovery disputes throughout the pendency of this case and the parties have supplemented their discovery responses accordingly.

-Both sides have responded to initial written discovery on October 5, 2018 and produced ESI discovery in mid-December.
-Fact depositions have begun and are expected to continue through the end of the fact discovery in December 2020.
+Both sides responded to initial written discovery on October 5, 2018 and produced ESI discovery in December 2018.
+Fact depositions have begun and are expected to continue through the end of the fact discovery, as noted above.